 Visitors to Missouri River Country can see the remains of many species of dinosaurs at area museums.
 The Fort Peck Powerhouse Museum in Fort Peck has a Triceratops skull on display, along with numerous fossils that were discovered during the digging of Fort Peck Dam.

 To learn more about Montana’s world-class dinosaurs, visit the Montana Dinosaur Trail website.
-Information on dinosaur exploration and escavation programs and ongoing paleo research can be found at the following websites: Great Plains Dinosaur Museum (located in Malta) or the PaleoWorld Research Foundation, (located in Jordan, Montana.)
+Information on dinosaur exploration and excavation programs and ongoing paleo. research can be found at the following website: Great Plains Dinosaur Museum (located in Malta).